Atonement, a day of fasting, pictures God's solution to the problem of human sin. This Bible study shows why this solemn day is so vital!

 A mysterious commentary has been used and repeatedly re-quoted as a proof that the azazel goat represents Satan.
 This source warrants closer inspection.

-Only when we do not think so much of ourselves, feel helpless and weak, will we listen with the intensity required to truly believe, repent, and submit to God.
+Fasting makes us feel helpless and weak, producing humility.
+Only then will we listen with the intensity needed to truly believe, repent, and submit to God.

 The Day of Atonement is not fulfilled with the binding of Satan.
 Rather, there are numerous prophecies of God atoning for the sins of physical Israel.